1/28/2025

 Rob Wertheimer

-For the bottom there.
-OK, perfect.
-And then Preston just sparked my curiosity.
-You mentioned hybrid trucks and I think across the auto and maybe even the truck world years ago, there was a bit of resistance to hybrids and a feeling that you'd go full electric.
+From the bottom there.
+Okay, perfect.
+And then Preston, just to spark my curiosity, you mentioned hybrid trucks.
+And I think across the auto and maybe even the truck world years ago, there was a bit of resistance to hybrids and a feeling that you'd go full electric.
 I'm curious what you're hearing from your customers.
 Is that something that there's actual demand for now?
-Are there really use cases that are non regulatory?
-I'm just curious about your thought there.
-I'll stop there.
+Are there really use cases that are non-regulatory?
+I'm just curious about your thoughts there, and I'll stop there.
 Thank you.

 speaker